Closius/pair_wings/README.md

 -------

 1. Finish the implementation of ByBit backend which allows to finish implementations of the data maps.
+2. Check TODO in the code
-2. Write a simple MA strategy.
+3. Write a simple MA strategy.
-3. Implement the stock exchange based on the data from the local SQL database
+4. Implement the stock exchange based on the data from the local SQL database
-4. Develop the Strategy runner.
+5. Develop the Strategy runner.
 Test on the local SQL database
-5. Write pytest.
+6. Write pytest.
 Add CI
-6. Add to PyPi index
+7. Add to PyPi index
-7. The documentation
+8. The documentation

+Open questions:

+1. Should I use SqlAlchemy ORM ?

 Prerequisites
 -------------